AnotherDaniel/up-trustable-release/trustable/assertions-eclipse/EA-ECLIPSE_RESOURCES.md

 normative: false
 ---

-The Eclipse Foundation's bylaws and processes provide a foundation for trustable software development:
+The Eclipse Foundation's bylaws and processes provide a foundation for trustable software development.
+All Eclipse Foundation gouvernance documents can be found at https://www.eclipse.org/org/documents/

 **Eclipse Foundation: A Model for Trustable Open Source Governance**